liara-cloud/dotnet-getting-started/README.md

 # .NET getting started

-An Example for Deploying Django Projects On [liara](https://liara.ir).
+An Example for Deploying DotNet Projects On [liara](https://liara.ir).

 ## Deploying